christopherahern/jespersen-cycle-middle-english/README.md

     ./make.sh

-# License
+# Citation

-If you want to cite this paper, please use the following:

-If you use this data please cite [the corpus](https://www.ling.upenn.edu/hist-corpora/citing-corpora.html)
+If you use this repository to generate data, please cite it.
+More importantly, if you use data generated from the parsed corpus please cite [the corpus](https://www.ling.upenn.edu/hist-corpora/citing-corpora.html):
- used:

 > Kroch, Anthony, and Ann Taylor.
 2000.
 The Penn-Helsinki Parsed Corpus of Middle English (PPCME2).
 Department of Linguistics, University of Pennsylvania.
 CD-ROM, second edition, release 4.